zendframework/zend-expressive-swoole/docs/book/how_it_works.md

 ## Performance

-The ZF developers performed a benchmark running the default [zend-expressive-skeleton](https://github.com/zendframework/zend-expressive-skeleton) application with Swoole 2.1.1, nginx 1.12.1, and Apache 2.4.27 (with mod_php) using PHP 7.2.3.
+The ZF developers performed a benchmark running the default [zend-expressive-skeleton](https://github.com/zendframework/zend-expressive-skeleton) application with Swoole 4.0.1, nginx 1.12.1, and Apache 2.4.27 (with mod_php) using PHP 7.2.7.

-The results shown demonstrate that **Expressive with Swoole runs 4x faster than nginx or Apache**.
+The results shown demonstrate that **Expressive with Swoole runs 4 to 5 times faster than nginx or Apache**.

 This impressive result is primarily due to the shared memory approach of Swoole.
 Unlike traditional apache/php-fpm usage, the memory allocated in Swoole will not